 Tim also has his own media production company in Black Galley Media, responsible for the official video of The Whaler’s Lantern.
 He uses his passion for poetry to write lyrics for the band.
 He considers good lyrics to be one of the most important parts of any song.
 A large portion of Pyrolysis’ lyrics are written by Tim, and he also always steps in to edit his bandmates’ lyrics to make sure that they flow well and that the right words are in the right places.

 After starting early with lessons in classical piano, Laurens somehow ended up playing accordion in Pyrolysis.
 Therefore, ‘annoying’ classical influences are still widely available throughout the Pyrolysis set.
 For example, Laurens is known to have the dubious talent of adding a gazillion notes to every measure he plays.
-Approaching life with not-a-slight-amount of spontaneity, Laurens now finds himself playing keyboard, guitar and Irish bouzouki in his side projects Imbue (Medieval Folk) and About the Pell-Mell (Dark Nostalgic Indie).
+Approaching life with not-a-slight-amount of spontaneity, Laurens now finds himself playing keyboard, guitar and Irish bouzouki in his other projects like The Royal Spuds, Varend Volk, and Kindleheart.

 It wasn’t until she was 15 that Rikke gained het passion for music, and she started taking violin lessons straight away.
 Her fierce way of playing amplifies the energetic tone of Pyrolysis, although her classical education also resounds.
 With the aid of several singing classes, she has developed a powerful, wide-ranging and somewhat classical singing voice.
 Besides singing and violin, she also plays viola, tin whistles, and fidgets around with several guitar-like instruments.
 Rikke largely handles the financial aspect of Pyrolysis.
 She also does the majority of graphic design.

 Besides Pyrolysis, Rikke plays in Vanaheim, Sowulo, and Kindleheart, and is a PhD-student in bio-electrochemistry at the Wageningen University.